The customer is always right.

 Through the app, customers can give you feedback quickly and easily.
 No need for confrontation or any public dressing downs.

-You are able to connect with your customers and use their feedback to implement the changes they really want to see.
+You are able to connect with your customers and use customer feedback to implement the changes they really want to see.

 It’s also suitable for keyboard warriors.